 An IDE is an application suite comprised of basic tools that help software developers get the work done consistently and quickly throughout the software development life cycle.
 Every IDE is a framework that enables developers to build, run, and test applications on mobile devices running Android.
 The design of IDEs also enables a very comfortable and effective workflow for developers.

 New Android IDEs continue to emerge, and the old ones evolve.
 In other words, there are many IDEs to choose from.
 To help you choose the right one quicker, we have put together a list of the best integrated development environments for Android devices.

 For our list, we picked the 13 best IDEs, from the cream of the crops to IDEs for game development.

 Arguably the most popular mobile IDE for programming in Java and C++, AIDE is a huge coding suite aimed at programmers of all levels.
 It allows to create C/C++ NDK and Java/XML apps for Android, as well as pure Java console applications.
 When you try this IDE, it really gives you a feeling that you could develop mobile apps only with your phone or tablet.

 Another nice-to-have feature is the ability to connect a Bluetooth keyboard, you can even bind hotkeys to main functions inside the IDE.
-The code editor itself has smart syntax highlighting and you can scale the window to change amount of code that you’re able to see at once.
+The code editor itself has smart syntax highlighting and you can scale the window to change the amount of code that you’re able to see at once.

-Maybe the only downside of this IDE is that it doesn’t give you the ability to set breakpoints and debug your app.
+The only downside of this IDE is that it doesn’t give you the ability to set breakpoints and debug your app.

 As the name implies, CppDroid is an IDE for C/C++ development.
-It offers a full set of tools and features for experienced developers, as well as examples and tutorials for those learning the art of code.
+It offers a full set of tools and features for experienced developers, as well as examples and tutorials for those learning the art of coding.